MohitGoel92/Microsoft-Excel/README.md

 For clarity, let's observe the screenshot below from the workbook included in Section 3:

 <p align="center"> <img width="1200" src= "/Pics/Scenarios.PNG"> </p>

+In the above example we have three scenarios, they are "Default", "Best Case Scenario" and "Worst Case Scenario".
+Selecting any one of these in the *Scenarios* box and selecting *Show* will alter the numbers in the bottom table to preset values which will impact the growth numbers in the above table.
+This enables us to show how the numbers will be impacted with each scenario.
+This is a great visual representation of scenario analysis.